 ICON is focused on building an inclusive culture where employees feel supported by a fair system supporting pay equity.
 We have a long track record of developing talent and filling vacancies through internal hires.
-Using best-in-class analysis, we conduct regular reviews of salary ranges to ensure fair pay, irrespective of gender, race, or ethnicity whilst considering legitimate business factors that explain differences such as performance, tenure, and experience.
+Using best-in-class analysis, we conduct regular reviews of salary ranges to ensure fair pay, irrespective of gender, race, or ethnicity.

-We continuously monitor and seek to maintain pay equity for our employees.
-We have structured our pay principles so that individual differences not related to tenure, experience or performance criteria are not a factor in how we deliver rewards.
-ICON has made significant investments in organizational design structures, tools and education that uphold and support our pay principles.
+We monitor and seek to maintain pay equity for our employees and, as such, strive to structure our pay principles to ensure that individual differences are not a factor in how we deliver rewards.
+We have made significant investments in organization design structures, tools, and communications which underpin our pay principles.
+This information is hosted through core technology, giving managers direct access to resources to support and inform pay-related decisions.